VOCdevShy/Q-Learning_Frozen_Lake/Doc/Patch Note.md

 - Bug/Problem fix (listed) (For more informations about the Bugs/Problems checks the `Bug list.md` file in the `doc` folder):
   - n°6
   - n°8

+### Version 1.2.4 (minor update) date: 12/04/2024 at: 5:00 p.m (CET(UTC+1)):
+- Re-layout of the `README.md`, `Bug List.md`, `Patch Note.md` files
+- Replacing by an another example the example of final result for the 4x4 map in the `4x4 Results.txt` + adding a picture of the outcomes of the training + test in the `4x4` folder in the `Q-Learning-Results` folder
+- Bug/Problem fix (listed) (For more informations about the Bugs/Problems checks the `Bug list.md` file in the `doc` folder):
+  - n°9
+- Bug/Problem fix (not listed):
+  - `total_actions` are all actions of the training + test part.
+To change this we reset the value at the start of the test part.